GoogleCloudPlatform/php-docs-samples/appengine/php72/tasks/snippets/README.md

 6. Identify the Location

-    Determine the location ID, which can be discovered with `gcloud alpha tasks queues describe $QUEUE_ID`, with the location embedded in the "name" value (for instance, if the name is "projects/my-project/locations/us-central1/queues/my-pull-queue", then the
+    Determine the location ID, which can be discovered with `gcloud beta tasks queues describe $QUEUE_ID`, with the location embedded in the "name" value (for instance, if the name is "projects/my-project/locations/us-central1/queues/my-pull-queue", then the
     location is "us-central1").